hsia947/Multi-BioNER/README.md

                     --caseless --fine_tune --emb_file [embedding file] --shrink_embedding --word_dim 200
 ```

 Users may incorporate an arbitrary number of corpora into the training process.
-In each epoch, our model randomly select one dataset i.
-We use training set i to learn the parameters and developing set i to evaluate the performance.
-If the current model achieves the best performance for dataset i on the developing set, we will then calculate the precision, recall and F1 on testing set i.
+In each epoch, our model randomly selects one dataset _i_.
+We use training set _i_ to learn the parameters and developing set _i_ to evaluate the performance.
+If the current model achieves the best performance for dataset _i_ on the developing set, we will then calculate the precision, recall and F1 on testing set _i_.

 Users can also refer to ```run_lm-lstm-crf.sh``` (single-task model) and ```run_lm-lstm-crf5.sh``` (multi-task model for the 5 datasets mentioned above) for detailed usage.